-Here are four possible areas in which I would currently be willing to supervise: each of these is not a specific PhD project, but a setting in which there are various possible research problems that a student could work on.
-I hope to add more details, or links to more details, in the near future: if you would like to know more then please feel free to get in touch.
+Here are three possible areas in which I am willing to supervise: each of these is not a specific PhD project, but a setting in which there are various possible research problems that a student could work on.
+If you would like to know more, then please feel free to get in touch.

-- Algebras of convolution operators on Lp spaces
+- Algebras associated to group actions on Lp spaces